 The type of claim you are making can also affect how long it will take your auto insurance company to settle.
 For example, claims concerning bodily injury are usually settled much faster than those that involved damaged or stolen property.
 The reason? – Bodily injuries have to pay taken care of as quickly as possible, and as such, insurance agencies will need to pay out claims promptly to ensure that those who are in need of medical care will have their medical bills paid for.

-With that said, there is a statue of limitations for bodily injury claims.
-You must comply with the statue of limitations in order for your auto insurance provider to settle the claim.
+With that said, there is a statute of limitations for bodily injury claims.
+You must comply with the statute of limitations in order for your auto insurance provider to settle the claim.
 If not, there is a chance that your claim will not be paid out.
-Statues of limitations protect auto insurance agencies from having to pay for false claims; for example, if you file a claim stating that you sustained whiplash as a result of an auto accident that occurred a year ago, it is likely that your insurance provider will not pay out the claim.
+Statutes of limitations protect auto insurance agencies from having to pay for false claims; for example, if you file a claim stating that you sustained whiplash as a result of an auto accident that occurred a year ago, it is likely that your insurance provider will not pay out the claim.

 With property damage claims, the process will usually take longer.
 A thorough investigation will need to be conducted, which can take time.
 Furthermore, property damage isn’t as pressing as injuries, and therefore, these types of claims to not need to be reimbursed as quickly.

 How Long Will Your Claim Stay Open?
 The Bottom Line